Alzheimer’s Dementia Care–Tips for the Stages of Alzheimer’s Disease

-Any type of Alzheimer’s dementia testing in general, will vary depending on the symptoms.
-Diagnosing dementia is no easy matter since many variations of the condition exist, as well as many symptoms and testing methods.
+Any type of Alzheimer’s dementia testing in general will vary depending on the symptoms.
+Diagnosing dementia is no easy matter.
+There are many variations of the disease.

-Obtaining the medical history is normally the first step in diagnosing most forms of dementia.
-The information that a doctor gets from this provides answers to questions such as when the symptoms started and whether other family members have suffered from the condition.
-The doctor will also ask questions to gain an understanding of nutrition and diet and if any medication is being taken.
+Obtaining the medical history is the first step in diagnosing most forms of dementia.
+The information provides answers to questions such as… when the symptoms started.
+Did any other family members have dementia?
+The doctor will also ask questions to gain an understanding of nutrition and diet.
+A list of medications is also important.

 - Blood sugar or glucose to check for diabetes, which can affect memory and behavior.

-- Checking liver and kidney functions since when these organs are not working properly, many health issues including dementia or dementia-like symptoms can occur.
+- Checking liver and kidney functions.
+When these organs are not working many health issues…. including dementia or dementia-like symptoms can occur.

 - Blood count tests can help to confirm or rule out anemia.

-Another test for dementia, positron emission tomography (PET) uses a tracer to identify areas of the brain that are not functioning properly.
-This process involves injecting a substance, the tracer, into a vein and capturing a 3D image of how the brain is functioning by observing how it breaks down the tracer.
+Another test for dementia… positron emission tomography (PET) uses a tracer to identify areas of the brain that are not functioning properly.
+This process involves injecting a substance, the tracer, into a vein.
+Then capturing a 3D image of how the brain is functioning by observing how it breaks down the tracer.

-The Single-Photon Emission Computerized Tomography (SPECT) is another brain scan procedure used in testing for dementia.
-In similar fashion to PET, a low-dose radioactive solution is injected into the brain and the pattern of blood flow is observed to help the clinician arrive at a diagnosis.
+The Single-Photon Emission Computerized Tomography (SPECT) is another brain scan.
+It is another procedure used in testing for dementia.
+In similar fashion to PET, a low-dose radioactive solution is injected into the brain.
+Then the pattern of blood flow is observed to help the clinician arrive at a diagnosis.
 PET is very effective at helping to diagnose Alzheimer’s.

 Mental Status Tests

-- Coin counting exercise – Here the patient needs to state how much money they have if they get coins of various denominations to add together.
+- Coin counting exercise.
+The patient needs to state how much money they.
+They are given coins of various denominations.
+They must add them together.

-- Alzheimer’s Disease Assessment Scale-Cognitive (ADAS-Cog) – Taking about 30 minutes, this 11-part test is a good gauge for mild dementia and checks memory and language skills.
+- Alzheimer’s Disease Assessment Scale-Cognitive (ADAS-Cog).
+Taking about 30 minutes, this 11-part test is a good gauge for mild dementia.
+It checks memory and language skills.

 Professionals use these tests to check the patient’s coordination, balance and reflexes.
-These neurological tests help to identify any problems with the brain as the impulses governing these activities are in the brain.
-Neurological tests will also help identify other problems such as a stroke and Parkinson’s disease.
+These neurological tests help to identify any problems with the brain.
+The impulses governing these activities are in the brain.
+Neurological tests will also help identify other problems such… as a stroke and Parkinson’s disease.

-Many persons display behavior and memory problems as a direct result of mood disorders such as depression.
-By assessing the patient’s mood, doctors can help identify if these disorders as the cause of the dementia.
+Many display behavior and memory problems as a direct result of mood disorders….such as depression.
+By assessing the patient’s mood… doctors can help identify if these disorders are the cause of the dementia.
 Prescribing the appropriate medication depends on knowing what is wrong.

-The fact is, no single Alzheimers test can identify the disease, but rather a rather a compilation of various assessments methods are necessary to arrive at a diagnosis.
-By eliminating some possible causes, the various dementia testing methods help to narrow down which type it is and help in devising a treatment plan.
+The fact is, no single Alzheimers test can identify the disease.
+But rather a rather a look at various assessments methods are necessary to arrive at a diagnosis.
+By eliminating some possible causes … the various dementia-testing methods help to narrow down the type it is.
+And helps in devising a treatment plan.
 As with many other conditions, early diagnosis leads to better treatment outcomes.

-Ruling out other conditions as a part of an overall Alzheimers test is necessary as the best course of treatment for dementia can only begin with the right diagnosis.
-Research, using dementia information, continues to search for other tests to diagnose as well as to prevent Alzheimer’s and other forms of dementia.
+Ruling out other conditions is a part of an overall Alzheimers test.
+It is necessary as the best course of treatment for dementia can only begin with the right diagnosis.
+Research, using dementia information, continues to search for other tests to diagnose. as well as to prevent Alzheimer’s and other forms of dementia.